Bitcoin and other cryptocurrencies

 debits from your digital wallet.

-taxed.
-However, according to the ATO, if you are using
+not taxed.
+However, according to the Australian Taxation Office

-taxed.
+other purposes, you will be taxed.
 Here is an outline of the ATO's

-profit, the profits will form part of your assessable income
+profit, the profits will form part of your assessable income.

 - Conducting an exchange - If you are buying and